cloudant/sync-android/doc/migration.md

 The `close` method has been removed.
 The native resources used by the indexes database are released when the owning `DocumentStore` has `close` called on it.

+# Changes to the Notifications and Events packages

+Events which were previously in the `com.cloudant.sync.notifications` package have moved to the `com.cloudant.sync.event.notifications` package.

+All events now implement the `Notification` marker interface (this means it is possible to subscribe to all events with one method, if required).

+Some event names have changed:

+* `DatabaseClosed` has been renamed to `DocumentStoreClosed`
+* `DatabaseCreated` has been renamed to `DocumentStoreCreated`
+* `DatabaseDeleted` has been renamed to `DocumentStoreDeleted`
+* `DatabaseModified` has been renamed to `DocumentStoreModified`
+* `DatabaseOpened` has been renamed to `DocumentStoreOpened`

 # Changes to the Replicator and `ReplicatorBuilder`